gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunks and Crypto chunks follows the rules defined below:

-- When the association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECTION PENDING, any Control chunk is sent plain.
+- When the association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECTION PENDING, any Control chunk is sent unprotected (i.e. plain text).
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the association is in states PROTECTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECTION PENDING, any Control chunk as well as DATA chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload of an CRYPTO chunk that will be the only chunk of the SCTP packet to be sent.
+- When the association is in states PROTECTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECTION PENDING, any Control chunk as well as DATA chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for an CRYPTO chunk that will be the only chunk in the SCTP packet to be sent.

 ~~~~~~~~~~~ aasvg